 Following the conference, accepted papers will be invited to submit an article for the conference proceedings, to be published online in autumn 2023.
 Further details will be available at a later date.

-Paper presentations should report on theoretical or empirical research, ideally linked to practical application, and should offer innovative perspectives on one of the four conference strands.
+Paper presentations should report on theoretical or empirical research, ideally linked to practical application, and should offer innovative perspectives on one of the conference strands.
 Paper presentations should be of a standard suitable for publication.
 Paper presentations will last for 20 minutes, which should include 5 minutes for Q&A.

 A panel sessions allows a group (max.
-5) of participants to present and debate issues relating to one of the Conference strands.
+5) of participants to present and debate issues relating to one of the conference strands.
 Presentation and discussion may report on theoretical or empirical research, ideally linked to a practical application; and debate within the panel may discuss the application, implications or conclusions of the presentations.
 Audience involvement is also welcome.
-Panel sessions will last for approximately one hour.
+Panel sessions will last for one hour.